ress059/ecu/doc/ntnode_h/index.rst

 Consider the following example tree:

 .. figure:: /images/ntnode/ecu_ntnode_next_sibling_at_for_each.svg
     :width: 500
     :align: center

     ECU_NTNODE_NEXT_SIBLING_AT_FOR_EACH()

 Iterating over some nodes returns the following:

-+ Iterating over node0 returns node0 since it has no siblings.
++ Iterating over node0 returns node0 then terminates since it has no siblings.
 + Iterating over node1 returns in this order: node1, node2, node3, node4.
 + Iterating over node2 returns in this order: node2, node3, node4.
-+ Iterating over node4 returns node4 since it is the last sibling.
++ Iterating over node4 returns node4 then terminates since it is the last sibling.

 .. code-block:: c